 M. Aaron Guest, PhD, MPH, MSW is a socio-environmental gerontologist whose research interests lie at the nexus of health, identity, and the social & built environments.
 Aaron is an Assistant Professor of Aging within the Center for Innovation in Healthy and Resilient Aging in the Edson College of Nursing and Health Innovation at Arizona State University.
 He holds a PhD in Gerontology from the University of Kentucky, a Master of Public Health, a Master of Social Work, and Graduate Certificates in gerontology and health communication, from the University of South Carolina.
 His research centers on how marginalized, particularly LGBTQ, rural older adults social networks affect their health and quality of life.
 Specifically, he focuses on the interrelationship between identity, place, networks, and health.
 He applies his interdisciplinary background as a community-based scholar to address health inequities, improve health equity, and improve health outcomes through decreasing disparities among rural older adults.

-Click here to e-mail Mariah
+Click here to e-mail Casper

-Click here to e-mail Heather
+Click here to e-mail Kristen

 About the Caucus

 Since its founding in 1975, the Lesbian, Gay, Bisexual, Transgender, and Queer/Questioning (LGBTQ) Health Caucus has been an association of public health professionals committed to furthering LGBTQ issues within the American Public Health Association (APHA) and the field of public health at large.
 For more information about the LGBTQ Health Caucus, please see our Frequently Asked Questions.